 What Is Wavefront Mapping?

 Wavefront mapping is designed to help eye doctors more accurately diagnose eye problems.
 Traditional vision testing is subjective — using a phoropter, the patient looks through lenses of different powers to see which produces the best image.
 Wavefront eye mapping, on the contrary, is objective and doesn’t rely on the patient’s perception.
-With wavefront technology, also called aberrometry, your doctor can get a picture of your optic system and any aberrations, or vision errors.
+With wavefront technology, also called aberrometry, your doctor can get a picture of your optic system and any aberrations or vision errors.
 These vision errors are identified automatically based on how the light waves traveled through your eye.
 This allows your doctor to identify both lower-order aberrations, like nearsightedness or astigmatism, and higher-order aberrations, which are more complex.
 It’s these higher-order aberrations that can cause side effects like halos or ghosting after LASIK.
 Wavefront mapping can help reduce these side effects, improving your LASIK results.

 woman with blonde hair smiling